 The following pages contain the school division's graduation requirements and a listing of all courses in the high school curriculum.
 This listing contains course titles, course numbers, grade(s) in which students may select a particular course, whether it is a year or semester course, course credit value, prerequisites, and a brief description of each course.
 Except for several career-technical courses and courses for which there is not sufficient enrollment. most courses are available in both schools.
 All students who have successfully completed high school courses in middle school receive credit toward graduation as well as credit toward satisfying particular subject area requirements.
 The courses most typically falling into this category in Lynchburg City Schools are advanced Algebra I, advanced earth science, and the world languages.
 These courses, as well as any other traditional high school courses that may be taken for credit in middle school, are included in a student's high school Grade Point Average (GPA).
 For any questions about prerequisites for a course, please see an assigned school counselor.
-For any questions about prerequisites for a course, please see an assigned school counselor.
 Additional procedures and practices may be determined at the individual high school.
 Counselors will make every attempt to honor course requests.
-There are instances that, due to low enrollment, some courses are not offered or sections of those courses might be collapsed.
-Certain courses may not be offered every semester or every year.
-In order to fulfill our mission of "Every Student by Name and By Need," students may utilize components of Virtual Virginia, Edgenuity, and other approved MOPS (Multi Division Online Provider Program) to complete their schedules.
+There are instances that, due to low enrollment, staffing or budget changes, some courses are not offered or sections of those courses might be collapsed.
+Certain courses may not be offered every year.
+In order to fulfill our mission of "Every Child, By Name and By Need, to Graduation and Beyond," students may utilize components of Virtual Virginia, Edmentum, and other approved MOPS (Multi Division Online Provider Program) to complete their schedules.
 These courses may include Advanced Placement (AP®), world language, core academic, and elective courses to students that may not be available in group settings.
 Students may participate in these courses if courses meet VDOE requirements, they meet all prerequisite and eligibility criteria, including prior approval by counselors and principals.